zephyrproject-rtos/trusted-firmware-m/docs/roadmap.rst

 being designed to include

 1. Secure boot ensuring integrity of runtime images and responsible for firmware upgrade.
-2. Runtime firmware consisting of TF-M Core responsible for secure isolation, execution and communication aspects. and a set of Secure Services providing services to the Non-Secure and Secure Applications.
+2. Runtime firmware consisting of TF-M Core is responsible for secure isolation, execution and communication aspects. and a set of Secure Services providing services to the Non-Secure and Secure Applications.
 The secures services currently supported are Secure Storage, Cryptography, Firmware Update,